joeroaden/giphy-api/README.md

 ## Setup/Installation Requirements

-* clone this repository using git clone https://github.com/SandraT22/template-repo.git.
+* Clone this repository to your desktop.
+* Create your own local .env file.
+* Add youe .env file to your .gitignore file.
+* Navigate to giphy.com, create an account, create an app and that will generate your own API.
+* Add your API key variable to your .env file.
-* run npm install
+* Run $ npm install.
-* update the title of the project located on line 18 of webpack.config.js
+* Navigate to the top level of the directory.
+* Open index.html in your browser.

 ## Known Bugs